 Come check out the top programs and earn your degree in Nebraska.

 A research university is a great option for students interested in obtaining STEM degrees.
 Research universities invest heavily in research, which consequently provides meaningful and extensive opportunities for its students and faculty to participate in research.
-There are 3 research universities in Nebraska, the top 2 satisfy our criteria.
-The list below of the best research universities in the state satisfies the following four conditions:
+We’ve identified 3 research universities in Nebraska.
+To be included in our ranking, schools must be a fully accredited universities and must must offer doctoral degrees across the range of STEM subjects (Science, Technology, Engineering, Math).

 Tuition + fees